 Keep in mind that if you choose to message the other person directly instead of submitting a claim, Instagram won’t get a copy of your message or be notified about the issue.

 Only the trademark owner or their authorized representative, may report a suspected infringement.
 If you believe that something on Instagram infringes someone else’s trademark rights, you may want to let the rights owner know.

 We can't provide you with any legal advice.
 If you aren't certain that you're legally authorized to use the content, don't upload it to Instagram.
 If you have done so already, you should remove it immediately.

 If you don't own the trademark to content you wish to post, posting it might be a violation of the law if you don't have the permission of the trademark holder.

-When we receive a claim of trademark infringement from a third party alleging that content on the site infringes their trademark, we may need to immediately remove or disable access to that material on Instagram.
-We aren't in a position to resolve disputes between parties.
+When we receive a report from someone claiming that content on the site infringes their trademark, we may need to immediately remove that content from Instagram without contacting you first.

-It's our policy to disable the accounts of people who repeatedly infringe others’ intellectual property rights when appropriate.
-Please ensure that all content you’ve posted and post in the future doesn't violate or infringe the rights of others.
-If the removal of your content was an isolated incident, no further action will be required on your part.
+It’s our policy to disable the accounts of people who repeatedly infringe others’ intellectual property rights when appropriate.
+Please make sure that all content you’ve posted and will post in the future doesn’t violate or infringe the rights of others.